tc39/proposal-eventual-send/README.md

 Although `HandledPromise` is class-like, it is not intended to act like a class distinct from `Promise`.
 The initial value of `HandledPromise.prototype` is the same as the initial value of `Promise.prototype`.
+The initial value of `HandledPromise.prototype.constructor` remains `Promise`.
 Code that holds a promise cannot sense whether it holds a handled or an unhandled promise.

 ### Handler traps